 Resolution and Coverage of Detecting Electrons and Hadrons

-Due to the asymmetry of the collisions and DIS kinematics, different component of the detector serves specific purpose in different pseudorapidity.
-Table 3.1 lists the detector subsystems in different pseudorapidity and their energy (momentum) resolutions.
+Due to the asymmetry of the collisions and DIS kinematics, different components of the detector serve a specific purpose in different pseudorapidity ranges.
+Table 3.1 lists the detector subsystems in different pseudorapidity ranges and their energy (momentum) resolutions.
 The resolutions of existing detector subsystem are obtained from the actual performance while the resolutions of proposed detectors are based on simulation and prototype test results.
 A series of publications outline the performance of existing detectors4,.